 “The Board of Management of Rathfarnham Educate Together National School adhered to the Enrolment Procedure as set out in its published Enrolment Policy and applied the Enrolment Criteria correctly.
 The Board of Management of Rathfarnham Educate Together National School allocated places strictly in date-of-application order.”

 No. Class sizes are determined on the basis of Department of Education and Skills guidance and will not be exceeded even if this results in some siblings not gaining places in a junior infant class.
+The class size for 2020-2021 school year is 27.

 Yes.
 Under the revised enrolment policy, the number of applications on pre-enrolment lists for each school year is being capped at 250.
 This is designed to reduce the administrative burden of maintaining enrolment lists and to make sure that families who have no realistic possibility of obtaining a place are not misled.